Abesuden/C-minus/README.md

 ```
 return;
 ```
-> for type `void`, a return statement is not needed but it can still have one
+> for type `void`, a return statement is not needed, but it can still have one

 ```
 return a;